Hand and Finger Rheumatoid Arthritis

-- To protect your hands from injury, use as many joints as possible to share the load in any activity you do.
+- To protect your hands from injury, use the largest joints possible to share the load in any activity you do.
 Avoid favoring a particular finger or position with the hands.

 - Seek help from an occupational therapist with arthritis aids and devices.
 These are available at most medical supply stores, pharmacies, and on the Internet.